tensorpack/tensorpack/docs/tutorial/extend/trainer.md

 or write an issue to see if there is a better solution than creating new trainers.
 If your task is fundamentally different from single-cost optimization, you will need to write a trainer.

-You can customize the trainer by either using or inheriting the base `Trainer` class.
+You can customize the trainer by either using or inheriting the `Trainer`/`TowerTrainer` class.
 You will need to do two things for a new Trainer:

 1. Define the graph.
 There are 2 ways you can do this: